Inbound student experience

 Romany spent three months in Finland completing a clinical placement as part of her Nursing degree

-Dominica Khoo was one of the first participants in Swansea's exchange programme
+Dominica Khoo was one of the first participants in Swansea's TAMU exchange programme

 My semester in Texas definitely made me more adaptable in ‘foreign’ environments.
 No matter where I go I feel instantly at home, as I do travel a lot for my work.
 It has developed my personal flexibility, ability to reach compromise, focus and succeed through challenging times.
 The experience allowed me to mature and develop social poise, and to confront challenges outside my familiar support network and comfort zone.